Afternote/snipd/README.md

 ```
 npm run buildall
 ```
 When the build finishes.
-Open ['chrome extension page'](chrome://extensions) and set the developer mode as on.
+Open `chrome://extensions` in your chrome browser and set the developer mode as on.

 After which you will be able to try and test the extension.
 ## License